Translated using DeepL

 News on FI from the personnel area

-A new signpost has been made available to increase awareness of the working environment and processes at FI, benefits, training and development opportunities, communication channels, as well as ethical and gender issues.
+In order to increase awareness of the working environment and processes at FI, benefits, training and development opportunities, communication channels, as well as ethical and gender issues, a new signpost has been made available.

 The e-course is published on the FI document server in IS MU.